rebminso/rsRNAfinder/README.md

 - The FASTA sequence of the desired reference genome is to be added to `data/Genome/`.
 - The genome feature table in .txt format is to be added to `data/Feature_table/`.

 It should be noted that the feature table and reference genome must be from NCBI.
-Once all three types of files have been added to their respective directories, the changes in the `config/config.yaml` file must be performed, with the setting specified.
+Once all three types of files are added to their respective directories, the changes in the `config/config.yaml` file must be performed, with the setting specified.
 - Search strategy: `Host`
 - genome_fasta: `path/of/genome/file`
 - species_NCBI_feature_table: `path/of/NCBI/feature/table/ofthe/genome/ofinterest`

 Further changes to the flank length, minimum and maximum rRFs sequence length, the maximum number of mismatches in the alignment, and the maximum RPM threshold for rRFs can be made in the config file as required.
+Please ensure that the headers in the genome file are correctly formatted.
+Specifically, each fasta header for genomic sequences should begin with >chr[Num].
+Meanwhile, headers for mitochondrial and plastid sequences should be written as 'chrMt' and 'chrPt,' respectively.

 ### 4. Run workflow
-The workflow can be executed after proper configuration and deployment, with the current working directory being set to `~./rsRNA/`.
+The workflow can be executed after proper configuration and deployment, with the current working directory set to `~./rsRNAfinder/`.
 To run, the following command should be executed:

 ```bash
     snakemake --cores 8 -q
 ```
 The `--dryrun` or `-n` option allows you to see the scheduling plan including the assigned priorities.
-The main Snakefile in the `~./rsRNA/` directory will be automatically detected by snakemake and all the steps will be executed.
+The main Snakefile in the `~./rsRNAfinder/` directory will be automatically detected by snakemake and all the steps will be executed.
 Number of cores can also be increased.

 ## Results
 The `intermediate/` and `result/` directories will be generated in the current working directory, with the intermediate directory containing the intermediate files generated during processing and the results directory containing the output files.
 A separate folder will be created for each input sample and stored inside a directory named after the input reference genome.